- Current students

 You'll need the right equipment to meet health and safety requirements for on-site visits.
 This includes:

 - Safety boots (steel-capped shoes)

 - High visibility vest

 - Hard hat

 Preparing for study

-Courses and programme content: Take a look at what you'll study in "Courses and timetables" below, click on the class to view class content.
+Courses and programme content: Look at what courses you'll study in the "Courses and timetables" section.

 For this programme, you will need the following:

 - Achieved one of the below: